 Important Note: Microphones listed below are in order of price.

-Best Microphones For Podcasting (And The Worst Ones, Too)
+Podcast Microphones: What are the Best (And The Worst Ones, Too)

 I am going to share with you some information that, as a podcaster, you’ll be very interested in, whether you’re a new podcaster, considering starting one or you already are a podcaster.
 I’ve got a lot of valuable information here.
 I ordered many different microphones, about nine or ten of them.
 I bought them, have done unboxing them, experienced them as any user would right out of the box, reviewed them and tested them.
 This is the episode that’s a companion to a lot of different little videos.
 I’ve done a separate unboxing video for each microphone.
 I did pretty comprehensive videos.
 I had three different cameras too focused on the unboxing, one focused on me and from different angles.
 There are some pretty dynamic unboxing videos so you can see the ins and outs of each of these microphones.

 I’ve got some detailed information to share with you here in this episode.
 I’ve got different audio tracks of each different microphone recording the same audio.
 I said, “This is Tom Hazzard of Feed Your Brand on the,” and the name of the microphone, so you can hear the raw recording quality of each of these microphones for yourself.
 I’m going to give you my opinion on each of these microphones.
 I’m also going to leave it up to you to be able to decide.
 Don’t just take my word for it.
 You can go and listen to each of these raw unedited audio tracks and compare these different microphones side by side.